Books for current Author Talks

 Example of Incursion Options

-Performance Poetry Essentials: 7-8 sessions beginning with creative development and moving into poem construction, editing techniques and performative tools with optional outcomes being- Class Performance/Poetry Slam Competition/Recorded poems published as online album.
+Performance Poetry Deep Dive: 6-8 sessions beginning with creative development and moving into poem construction, editing techniques and performative tools with optional outcomes being- Class Performance/Poetry Slam Competition/Recorded poems published as online album.
 (Two full days)

 Speaking: Joel also speaks about any topic you are after at school graduations, assemblies, chapels, etc. See the Speaking page for more topical info.

 Note: Each of these incursions are based on ONE class (approx. 25 students or less).
 Multiply number of classes to determine length of incursion time- i.e. For three different Year 11 English class groups doing POETRY ESSENTIALS Joel would need to be in the school for 6-7 full days; for four different year 8 English class groups doing POETRY BASICS Joel would need to be in the school for four days.
 These classes may be spread out as class timetables dictate for less interruption.

 Cost: Pricing is worked out with Joel's speaker agency BOOKED OUT, but first contact Joel with your enquiry at firstname.lastname@example.org.
 Joel will then put you onto the right people at BOOKEDOUT to make it happen.

 Performance Poetry Deep Dive

 This lesson opens students eyes as to potential of what poetry can be through the performance of Joel’s own poetry as well as his reflecting on what poetry can be within the world.
 Students will be creating a poetry toolbox through reflecting on what performative and literary tools Joel uses in his works.